 - Use bricks of dry floral foam glued into a plastic or wooden container as a barrier between the headstone and the arrangement; it will also serve as the weight to hold your blanket close to the ground.

-- Make sure you push the stems of the greenery a few inches into the brick foam; you can also use a hot glue gun to secure them.
+- When using the floral foam, be sure to push the stems or greenery a few inches into the foam; you can also use a hot glue gun to secure them.

-- Cover the brick foam with sheet moss to blend it in with the greenery.
+- Cover the floral foam with sheet moss to blend it in with the greenery.

 - For a sturdier grave blanket, you can also build a four-sided frame from wood (with an X in the middle) and cover it with chicken wire.
 You can then weave the greenery through the wire.